lagogl/CopiaFlupsyDeltaFuturo/replit.md

-✓ Resolved issue where save button remained disabled despite complete form fields ✓ Fixed initialization of popup form to include required date and lotId fields ✓ Save button now properly enables when all mandatory fields are filled correctly
+✓ Resolved issue where save button remained disabled despite complete form fields ✓ Fixed initialization of popup form to include required date and lotId fields ✓ Save button now properly enables when all mandatory fields are filled correctly ✓ **August 7, 2025**: Implemented automatic size calculation in Spreadsheet Operations ✓ Added logic to calculate current size based on animalsPerKg from latest operations ✓ Used same algorithm as Inventory module: findSizeFromAnimalsPerKg function ✓ Dynamic size calculation for new rows based on animal count and weight inputs ✓ Size column now shows correct TP-1000, TP-3500 codes instead of "N/A"

 ## Changelog